MechanicalRabbit/FunSQL.jl/docs/src/test/nodes.md

 ## Debugging

-Call `render()` with the parameter `debug` to get some insight on how FunSQL translates a query object into SQL.
-Set `debug` to the name of a translation stage and `render()` will return the result of this stage.
+Enable debug logging to get some insight on how FunSQL translates a query object into SQL.
+Set the `JULIA_DEBUG` environment variable to the name of a translation stage and `render()` will print the result of this stage.

 Consider the following query.